What were the concentration camps around Berlin during World War II?

 3. Oranienburg Concentration Camp

-Located in the town of Oranienburg, north of Berlin, this camp was operational from 1933 to 1934.
-The Oranienburg Concentration Camp served as a prototype for the later concentration camps and initially targeted political opponents of the Nazi regime.
+Situated in the Oranienburg town, which is 30 kilometers north of Berlin, this camp was active between 1933 and 1934.
+The Oranienburg Concentration Camp was used for establishing a model for other concentration camps and initially, prisoners of the camp were political criminals of the Nazi regime.

 3.1 Significance of Oranienburg